User inputs in Dash components

 Let's learn how to harness user inputs to enhance the interactivity of our Dash apps.2.
 Why user input?

-Dash has a variety of user-input types.
+Dash supports many input types.
 Some are what we expect from the name.
 This includes the most general text input, a number input, and the common password and email inputs we see in website logins.
-There are also more specialized types such as range, which creates a range slider, and tel and url, which are for telephone numbers and website URL inputs.
-There are also advanced input types that are beyond the scope of this course which can be used for advanced browser interaction.6.
+There are also more specialized types, such as range, which creates a range slider, and tel and url for telephone numbers and website URL inputs.
+There are even advanced input types for more complex browser interactions, which we won't cover here.6.
 Restricting user input

 The type argument is useful as it automatically sets some validation procedures on the user input.
 For example, an email type requires a standard email format, something-at-something-dot-com.
 If this is not entered, a red box appears around the input, and the callback won't proceed.7.
 Additional restrictions

-We can further control user input with additional arguments available for certain input types.
+We can further control user input with additional arguments for certain input types.
 A number type by default only allows numbers, but has additional arguments, min and max, to set the numerical limits of the input.
 There are similar minLength and maxLength arguments available for text inputs.
 Text inputs also allow regex validation, where the input must match the regex pattern provided via the pattern argument.8.
 Toggling an input

 We can also disable an input using the disabled argument, potentially based on some other input or selection, or we can force the user to use the input using the required argument.
 These are both Boolean True/False arguments to the dcc-dot-Input function.9.
 When to update